compose-eu/wot-hackathon/compose_flyport_storeSO/README.md

 To ease the communication with the COMPOSE core platform, a COMPOSE Flyport library has been developed (based heavily on HTTP Library (http://wiki.openpicus.com/index.php/HTTPicus) for the Flyport).

 To use the library simply:
-1) Include the header file in your taskFlyport.c file:
+- Include the header file in your taskFlyport.c file:
-#include "compose.h"
+<code>#include "compose.h"</code>

 and put the compose library files inside the 'Libs/ExternalLib' folder of your Flyport project.

-2) Edit the "Libs/ExternalLib/compose.c" file and change the value of "pp.authorization" with your authorisation token.
+- Edit the "Libs/ExternalLib/compose.c" file and change the value of "pp.authorization" with your authorisation token.

-3) Use in your code the method posSensorValue("SO_name", sensor_value, "SO_ID")
+- Use in your code the method posSensorValue("SO_name", sensor_value, "SO_ID")

-4) Before compiling your Flyport project, run the configuration Wizard and at the 'TCP Socket Configuration' section, select "GENERIC_TCP_CLIENT" and put 600 for TX Buffer and 200 for RX Buffer.
+- Before compiling your Flyport project, run the configuration Wizard and at the 'TCP Socket Configuration' section, select "GENERIC_TCP_CLIENT" and put 600 for TX Buffer and 200 for RX Buffer.

-5) Remember to put the correct WiFi Access Point settings at the next step :)
+- Remember to put the correct WiFi Access Point settings at the next step :)

 Remember also that you need first to register to COMPOSE and create a COMPOSE Service Object.
 To register into COMPOSE and receive an authorisation token (API Key) please visit: http://testbed.compose-project.eu:8081/